FengSCU/Database-Project/README.md

-# This folder contains several projects for the class at SCU
+# This folder contains SQL project for the class